SaraB333/dungeonmaster-scorner/README.md

 ### Content

+- Asterisk wildcard selector in css copied from love running project
+- Monster Facts taken from Volo's Guide to Monsters (a book I own)

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)